Nine Network: 2008–2014

-A new era in television (2014-2019)
+2014–2019

 Nine relaunched 9HD, in November 2015, an HD simulcast of their primary channel, on channel 90 and launched new lifestyle channel 9Life on channel 94.
 In addition to the relaunch of 9HD, GEM (renamed 9Gem) was reduced to standard definition and moved to channel 92 and GO! (renamed 9Go!) was moved to channel 93.
 On 16 December 2015, Nine also changed its on-air theme for a continuous design across all of its channels with the Nine News/9news.com.au branding to remain unchanged.
 This included a new look for program listings, program advertisements and promos.
 Additionally in November 2015, Hugh Marks replaced David Gyngell as CEO.

 On 27 January 2016, Nine's online catch-up video on-demand service 9Jumpin was retired and replaced by 9Now.
 9Now offers a range of content larger than 9Jumpin and also offers a live streaming service for Nine's multicast channels.
 Live streaming for Nine was launched on the same day, with streaming for 9Gem, 9Go! and 9Life launched on 19 May 2016.
 Following the launch of 9Now, the WIN Corporation, owner of Nine affiliate WIN Television, filed a lawsuit against Nine Entertainment Co., claiming that live streaming into regional areas breaches their affiliation agreement.
 The case was later dismissed on 28 April 2016 with Justice Hammerschlag of the NSW Supreme Court stating that, "I have concluded that live streaming is not broadcasting within the meaning of the PSA (program supply agreement), and that Nine is under no express or implied obligation not to do it."